At the University

 During the Orientation Course 2-5 January 2018, late arrivals: upon arrival

 Bachelor's and Master's degree students and exchange and visiting students are welcome to pick up the registration papers and the Orientation Course folder at the International Office in the Main Building (room A129).
 Fill in the missing details in your Registration Form and sign it.

-The registration papers include a registration form, an invoice for the payment of the Student Union membership fee and the student card application form.
+The registration form include an invoice for the payment of the Student Union membership fee.

 Doctoral degree students have been sent their registration papers with the Letter of Acceptance.
 Doctoral students participating in the Orientation Course are welcome to pick up the Orientation Course folder from the International Office (room A129) in the Main Building.

 - If you are a degree student, obtain a confirmation of validity of your academic documents by presenting the documents to the university officer.

 Please see your Letter of Acceptance for contact details.

 - Pay the *Student union membership fee (optional for exchange students, visiting students and doctoral students).